Nobody likes to discipline their child.

 Tell Them ‘Why’

-Offering explanations is a great way for children to learn about how the world works, so if you need them to tidy the table, let them know it’s because you want everybody together at the table for dinner and how nice it is.
+Offering explanations is a great way for children to learn about how the world works.
+If you need them to tidy the table, let them know it’s because it is nice to get everyone at the table for dinner.

 ‘Why’ also comes in handy if or when they behave inappropriately.
-‘Don’t do that’ isn’t really giving them anything.
+‘Don’t do that.’ isn’t giving them anything.
 If you feel it is wrong, tell them why.
 Can it hurt someone?
 Would something likely break?

-Offer them the information they need to realize that it’s probably better they didn’t do that thing in the first place.
+Offer them the information they need to realize that it’s better they didn’t do that thing in the first place.

 Time Out In